 - Must have at least one semester remaining at UH upon return from abroad

 - Must have a valid passport: 6 month validity rule meaning that your passport should be valid for more than six months before you would be allowed to enter Peru.
 If you do not have a passport, apply immediately from the U.S. Department of State.
 Or inquire with the UH Learning Abroad Office

 - Health insurance is required that covers basic medical illnesses.
 If you do not have health insurance, you will be required to purchase either with the UH Health Center or through a private insurance provider.

 How to Apply

-- Complete and submit an HRM Study Abroad application.
+- Complete and submit an GHL Study Abroad application.
 The application includes submitting a résumé, essay and naming a faculty reference.